Decree on firing freeze

-Presidential Decree No. 2.158 published in Official Gazette No. 6,207 Extraordinary, dated December 28, 2015, established a firing freeze in favor of the workers of the public and private sectors for a period of three (3) years as from the date of entry into force of the Decree.
-By virtue of the foregoing, the workers protected by the Decree may not be dismissed or transferred, nor may their employment conditions be worsened, without a justified cause previously approved by the Labor Inspector of their jurisdiction.
+Decree No. 639, published in Official Gazette No. 40,310 of December 6, 2013, established a firing freeze in favor of the workers of the public and private sectors, from January 1, 2014 to December 31, 2014.
+By virtue of the foregoing, the workers protected by the Decree may not be dismissed or transferred, nor may their employment conditions be worsened, without a justified cause previously approved by the Labor Inspector’s Office of their jurisdiction, according to article 422 of the Organic Law on Work and Workers.

-According to the Decree, the firing freeze will protect (i) workers who were hired for an undetermined period of time, after they have rendered services to an employer for one (1) month; (ii) workers who were hired for the period of time established in the contract; and (iii) workers who were hired for a specific work, as long as the performance of their obligation is not completed.
+According to the Decree, the firing freeze will protect (i) workers who were hired for an undetermined period of time, after they have rendered services for one (1) month; (ii) workers who were hired for a specific period of time, during the period for which they were hired; and (iii) workers who were hired for a specific work, up to the time when the work is completed.

 “NOTE: THIS INFORMATION SHOULD NOT BE CONSTRUED AS LEGAL ADVICE ON ANY SPECIFIC MATTER AND ITS CONTENT ARE INTENDED AS A MANAGEMENT ALERT AS TO CURRENT DEVELOPMENTS IN VENEZUELA, ANY SPECIFIC LEGAL QUESTIONS REGARDING THE POSSIBLE APPLICATION OF NEW OR PROPOSED LEGISLATION TO PARTICULAR SITUATIONS SHOULD BE ADDRESSED TO TRAVIESO EVANS ARRIA RENGEL & PAZ.”